Measurement Conversions

 - To find area of a triangle — multiply base by 1/2 perpendicular height

-- Area of ellipse equals product of both diameters times .7854
+- Area of ellipse equals product of both diameters times 0.7854

 - Area of a parallelogram equals base times altitude

-- circumference by 0.2251 or divide circumference by 4.4428
+- Or divide circumference by 4.4428

 - Side of an inscribed cube equals radius of sphere times 1.1547

-- To find side of an equal square, multiply diameter by .8862
+- To find side of an equal square, multiply diameter by 0.8862

-- Square.
-A side multiplied by 1.4142 equals diameter of its circumscribing circle
+- Square: A side multiplied by 1.4142 equals diameter of its circumscribing circle

 - A side multiplied by 4.443 equals the circumference of its circumscribing circle